intel/auto-round/auto_round/mllm/README.md

     autoround.save_quantized(output_dir, format='auto_round', inplace=True)
 ```

-- `dataset`: the dataset for quantization training. current support NeelNanda/pile-10k,llava_conv_58k,llava_instruct_80k.
+- `dataset`: the dataset for quantization training. default to NeelNanda/pile-10k.
+For llava dataset, currently limited support llava_conv_58k, llava_instruct_80k and llava_instruct_150k.
 It can be a custom one.

 - `quant_nontext_module`: whether to quantize non-text module, e.g. vision component.

 - `extra_data_dir`:dataset dir for storing images/audio/videos, default to None.
 Can be a dir path or multiple dir path with format as 'image=path_to_image,video=path_to_video,audio=path_to_audio' By default, it will search in the relative path, and if not find, will automatic download.

-for more hyperparameters introduction, please refer [Profile Detailed Hyperparameters](../../README.md#api-usage-gaudi2cpugpu)
+for more hyperparameters introduction, please refer [Homepage Detailed Hyperparameters](../../README.md#api-usage-gaudi2cpugpu)

 <details>
 <summary style="font-size:17px;">Basic Usage (Gaudi2/CPU/GPU)</summary>